-- 6.3.1 Percentage of provincial and municipal entities that have audit disclaimers, or adverse findings - The 2012 baseline is 15.4% in respect of disclaimers and qualifications for provincial departments and entities.
-The target is 0% for the future, with new emphasis being placed on disclaimers and adverse opinions. - 6.3.2 Number of government officials convicted for corruption or offences related to corruption The baseline and targets to be determined.
+6.3.1 Percentage of provincial and municipal entities that have audit disclaimers, or adverse findings

+The 2012 baseline is 15.4% in respect of disclaimers and qualifications for provincial departments and entities.
+The target is 0% for the future, with new emphasis being placed on disclaimers and adverse opinions.